CivicActions/agile-ms/README.md

 exercise contains only a fraction of all the data, since all providers types are populated from the beginning of the alphabet to a particular letter.
-The full data may make the maps look more interesting and attractive than they do in our accurate prototype.
+The full data may make the maps look more interesting and attractive than they do in our current prototype.

 We believe the privacy of the those providers that do not have a brick-and-mortar place of business must be protected.
 We believe that